-You might be able to build mega-traffic quickly through social media, but let’s be clear on this: the majority bloggers won’t regardless of what any uber-blogger tells you.
-For the majority of mortal bloggers (myself included), we survive at the mercy of search engines, who like SEO to be “just so”.
+You might be able to build mega-traffic quickly through social media, but let’s be clear on this: the majority of bloggers won’t regardless of what any uber-blogger tells you.
+For most mortal bloggers (myself included), we survive at the mercy of search engines, who like SEO to be “just so”.
 With this in my mind, what follows is a list of 16 SEO mistakes to avoid, in the hope of appeasing the gods of search.

 My List of 16 SEO Mistakes to Avoid

 I’ve tried to group this list by topic so they make more practical sense.
 Hence they are organized like this:

 Look through them, then examine your own blog to see if any of these items are pulling your pants down.
 Most of them (the majority in fact) should be easy for you to fix.

 Anyways… here we go!

 Content & SEO

 Content plays a very important role in SEO.
 Your approach to writing content should be based around providing useful and valuable information written first and foremost for people.
 Badly written content, or worse spammy content, is one of the biggest SEO mistakes you should avoid.

 Google is very clear on this point.
 Your content has to work towards Google’s E-A-T philosophy:

 Perhaps you could knock out a few pages of thin content back in 2005 and get away with it.
 These days Google expects a lot more from you.